-Welcome to the 2022-23 School Year:
+Welcome to the 2023-24 School Year:

-On behalf of the Wellington-Napoleon R-IX Board of Education, allow me to welcome each student and family to the 2022-2023 school year!
-As I begin my journey as Superintendent at Wellington-Napoleon R-IX, I would like to thank the community for so graciously accepting me to the district.
+On behalf of the Wellington-Napoleon R-IX Board of Education, allow me to welcome each student and family to the 2023-2024 school year!
+As I begin my second year at W-N R-IX I would like to thank the community for so graciously accepting me to the district.
+We as a district hope to build on the successes of last school year, and continue to grow into the future.
 We hope you had a wonderful summer, and I am excited to welcome our students and families back from summer break.
 New families to our district, welcome to the WN Dynasty, and we are proud you chose to be a Tiger!